progit/progit/de/03-git-branching/01-chapter3.markdown

 Abbildung 3-1.
 Repository-Daten eines einzelnen Commits Figure 3-1.
 Single commit repository data

-Wenn du erneut etwas änderst und wieder ein Commit machst, wird dieses einen Zeiger speichern, der auf das vorhergehende verweist.
+Wenn Du erneut etwas änderst und wieder ein Commit machst, wird dieses einen Zeiger speichern, der auf das vorhergehende verweist.
 Nach zwei weiteren Commits könnte die Historie wie in Abbildung 3-2 aussehen.
 If you make some changes and commit again, the next commit stores a pointer to the commit that came immediately before it.
 After two more commits, your history might look something like Figure 3-2.

 Insert 18333fig0302.png
 Abbildung 3-2.
 Git Objektdaten für mehrere Commits Figure 3-2.
 Git object data for multiple commits

 Eine Branch in Git ist nichts anderes als ein leichtgewichtiger Zeiger auf eines dieser Commits.
 Der Standardname für eine Branch in Git ist master.
-Mit dem initialen Commit erhältst du eine master branch, die auf dein letztes Commit zeigt.
+Mit dem initialen Commit erhältst Du eine master branch, die auf dein letztes Commit zeigt.
 Mit jedem Commit wird bewegt sie sich automatisch vorwärts.
 A branch in Git is simply a lightweight movable pointer to one of these commits.
 The default branch name in Git is master.
 As you initially make commits, you’re given a master branch that points to the last commit you made.
 Every time you commit, it moves forward automatically.

 Insert 18333fig0303.png
 Abbildung 3-3.
 Branch-Zeiger in die Commit Datenhistorie Figure 3-3.
 Branch pointing into the commit data’s history

-Was passiert, wenn du eine neue Branch erstellst?
+Was passiert, wenn Du eine neue Branch erstellst?
 Zunächst wird ein neuer Zeiger erstellt.
-Sagen wir, du hast eine neue Branch mit dem Namen testing erstellt.
-Das machst du mit dem 'git branch' Befehl:
+Sagen wir, Du hast eine neue Branch mit dem Namen testing erstellt.
+Das machst Du mit dem 'git branch' Befehl:
 What happens if you create a new branch?
 Well, doing so creates a new pointer for you to move around.
 Let’s say you create a new branch called testing.
 You do this with the `git branch` command:

 	$ git branch testing

-Dies erzeugt einen neuen Zeiger auf das gleiche Commit auf dem du gerade arbeitest (Abbildung 3-4).
+Dies erzeugt einen neuen Zeiger auf das gleiche Commit auf dem Du gerade arbeitest (Abbildung 3-4).
 This creates a new pointer at the same commit you’re currently on (see Figure 3-4).

 Insert 18333fig0304.png
 Abbildung 3-4.
 Mehrere Branches zeigen in die Commit Datenhistorie Figure 3-4.
 Multiple branches pointing into the commit’s data history

-Woher weiß Git, welche Branch du momentan verwendest?
+Woher weiß Git, welche Branch Du momentan verwendest?
 Dafür gibt es einen speziellen Zeiger mit dem Namen HEAD.
 Berücksichtige, dass dieses grundsätzlich anders als die HEAD-Konzepten anderer VCS, wie Subversion oder CVS, funktioniert.
 Bei Git handelt es sich hierbei um einen Zeiger deiner aktuellen lokalen Branch.
-In dem Fall bist du immer noch auf der master Branch.
+In dem Fall bist Du immer noch auf der master Branch.
 Das 'git branch' Kommando hat nur einen neue Branch erstellt, aber nicht dahin umgeschaltet (Abbildung 3-5).
 How does Git know what branch you’re currently on?
 It keeps a special pointer called HEAD.
 Note that this is a lot different than the concept of HEAD in other VCSs you may be used to, such as Subversion or CVS.
 In Git, this is a pointer to the local branch you’re currently on.
 In this case, you’re still on master.
 The git branch command only created a new branch — it didn’t switch to that branch (see Figure 3-5).

 Insert 18333fig0305.png